eleanor-clifford/vim-venus/README.md

 # Known Issues

-- There is currently syntax highlighting for markdown and interpreted languages but not LaTeX (but there are LaTeX snippets!)

 - Occasionally the interpreter needs an extra like to process a block of code.
 For example:
 ```python